Get Ready to Buy A House MN

 The one thing you should never cut corners on to save money is a home inspection.
 That could turn out to be the biggest mistake you make in the entire process.
 A professional home inspection cost is determined by the age and size of the home you are buying.
 The average in Minneapolis is $385.
 If you want more information on the Home Inspection process, The American Society of Home Inspectors is an excellent resource.

-Don’t overlook any repairs, updates or renovations you plan to make to the home.
+Don’t overlook any repairs, updates, or renovations you plan to make to the home.
 Maybe you want to buy new furnishings or need new appliances.
 Although décor changes can wait, it is strongly suggested you have an emergency fund set aside.
 It would be a mistake to spend all your savings.
 When you own a home, the unexpected often happens.
 A pipe breaks, the washer needs repairs, or you may be subject to a tax assessment.
-You need a buffer for emergencies and peace of mind.
+It would help if you had a buffer for emergencies and peace of mind.

 5. You Have A Good Credit Score